 Why levels of evidence matters for OTs

-Let’s discuss “levels of evidence” and how they apply to EBP.
+Let’s discuss “levels of evidence” and how they apply to evidence based practice in OT and knowledge translation.

 Research evidence is a critical part of EBP, but there are certain presentations of evidence that are more helpful to your clinical practice than others.